opsschool/curriculum/shells_101.rst

 The command-line editing mode emulates the movement functions of two common text editors, ``emacs`` and ``vi``.
 In the case of the shell, the cursor's movement is being controlled.
-.. todo: Tighten up the above sentence.
+.. todo:: Tighten up the above sentence.
 It's wordy and doesn't seem to make the point I want it to make.

 By default, ``bash`` operates in ``emacs`` mode.